matijakolaric-com/django-music-publisher/docs/introduction.rst

 * *Recorded indicator* is set to *Yes* or *Unknown*, depending if a recording was entered
 * *Work for Hire*, *Grand Rights Indicator*, *Reversionary Indicator*, and *First Recording Refusal Indicator* are set to No

+It does not have any kind of client access.

-Beyond Django-Music-Publisher
+Future of Django-Music-Publisher
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-DMP can be used as a foundation for development of both open-source or proprietary solutions.
+DMP 20.7 Endemic has many important features for music publishers within the project scope.
+And the scope will not change.
+While new features will be added, the described limitations are permanent.

 .. note::

-    See `Beyond DMP <https://matijakolaric.com/articles/2/beyond/>`_ for commercial options.
+    See `Beyond DMP <https://matijakolaric.com/beyond/>`_ for commercial options for music publishers.

+In next versions, development will focus on library music, and basic support for music labels will be added.